 The mix of flour tortillas with hot melted cheese and a few spicy chilies is perfect.
-Top it with guacamole and salsa and you have reached food heaven.
+Top it with guacamole and salsa and you have reached food heaven – well for me anyway.

 The nice thing about this recipe is that it can be either an appetizer or a main course.

 As a main course I would serve a whole quesadilla with a side salad.
-From opening the fridge to find the ingredients to putting dinner on the table it is less than a 30 minute meal.
+From opening the fridge to finding the ingredients to putting dinner on the table, it is less than a 30 minute meal.

 Make it healthier by making the quesadillas with whole wheat tortillas rather than white.
 The extra nutrients and fiber make a real difference to our health.